 3. Validate

 Validation may include live user testing, pilot deployments, behavioural telemetry, synthetic agent simulations, or commercial commitment signals such as letters of intent or early revenue.
-Validate determines whether the solution meaningfully addresses the framed problem.

 - Structured evidence report (qualitative + quantitative)